AT-CG/AT-CG.github.io/tabs/teaching.md

 # Teaching

 Courses taught at the Indian Institute of Science:
-- Jan 2025, DS202: Algorithmic Foundations of Big Data Biology
-- Jan 2024, DS202: Algorithmic Foundations of Big Data Biology
-- Jan 2023, DS202: Algorithmic Foundations of Big Data Biology
-- Aug 2022, DS221: Introduction to Scalable Systems (with Sathish Vadhiyar, Matthew Jacob)
-- Jan 2022, DS202: Algorithmic Foundations of Big Data Biology
+- Jan (2025 - 2021), Algorithmic Foundations of Big Data Biology
-- Aug 2021, DS221: Introduction to Scalable Systems (with Sathish Vadhiyar, Matthew Jacob)
+- Aug (2022 - 2021): Introduction to Scalable Systems (with Sathish Vadhiyar, Matthew Jacob)
-- Jan 2021, DS202: Algorithmic Foundations of Big Data Biology

 Courses taught on NPTEL:
-- Jan 2025, NPTEL, Algorithms in Computational Biology and Sequence Analysis
+- Jan 2025, Algorithms in Computational Biology and Sequence Analysis

 ---